Demon Under Glass: Novel differences

 The novel for Demon Under Glass, written by Deborah L. Warner (as D. L. Warner), was published the same year as the film's release.
 About two thirds of the novel is the same story as the film however the novel continues after Molinar's escape.

 After Simon Molinar escaped Dr. McKay is reassigned.
 Two years pass.
-Dr. McKay lives a normal life and even has a fiance.
+Dr. McKay lives a normal life and even has a fiancé.
 One evening Simon Molinar comes to retrieve Dr. McKay, bypassing his new high tech security system and risking his own life.

 Simon reveals to Dr. McKay that The Delphi Project is not dead.
 They were monitoring Dr. McKay for two years before deciding to proceed in an experiment using a serum created from Simon's blood samples.
 Their plan was to transform Dr. McKay into a vampire.

 Dr. McKay's whole life for two years had been a lie.
-Even his fiance had been a government agent involved in the project without him knowing it.
+Even his fiancé had been a government agent involved in the project without him knowing it.
 Simon Molinar and Dr. McKay go on the run together in a desperate bid to stop the evil plan to create laboratory-made vampires.